NCAR/geocat-comp/docs/getting_started/overview.rst

 GeoCAT-f2py
 -----------
-Translating some NCL routines to pure Python is challenging and time consuming.
-To ensure GeoCAT users have access to those functions, the Fortran they are based upon is wrapped in Python in the GeoCAT-f2py (Fortran 2 Python) package.
-GeoCAT-f2py is accessible through GeoCAT-comp, so there is no need for users to install GeoCAT-f2py directly.
+While our goal is to recreate NCL functions in pure Python, translating some NCL routines is challenging and time consuming.
+To ensure GeoCAT users have access to those functions while we work on a full Python version, the Fortran they are based upon is wrapped in Python in the GeoCAT-f2py (Fortran 2 Python) package.
+GeoCAT-f2py is accessible through the GeoCAT-comp namespace, so there is no need for users to install GeoCAT-f2py directly.
 Information about GeoCAT-f2py can be found on the `package's homepage <https://geocat-f2py.readthedocs.io/en/latest/#>`_.

-..
-TODO add info about project structure